canada-ca/open-source-logiciel-libre/en/contribution.md

 * Code being tested and is disposable, not bringing value to Government or Canadians.
 * Software deemed of National security value.
-* Explaining and documenting why a project is not released if it has been deemed not having a benefit to Canadians.
+* Other reasons need explaining and documenting why a project is not released if it has been deemed not having a benefit to Canadians.

 ## Definitions